 The New York State Marriage Index is now PARTIALLY online

-We won the New York State marriage index for 1881-1965!
-And we’re also suing the New York State Department of Health for the rest of the data!
+We won our Freedom of Information request for the New York State marriage index for 1881-1965!
+But then the New York State Department of Health refused to hand over the post-1965 marriage index!
+So we sued them for the rest of the data in the Supreme Court of New York — and we won!

 And here’s the long backstory on all that.

-We submitted this Freedom of Information request to the New York State Department of Health (NYS DOH) back in September 2017, visible on its own page on MuckRock.com, and reproduced here:
+This project started out as a Freedom of Information request that we initially submitted to the New York State Department of Health (NYS DOH) back in September 2017.
+You can read the request on its own page on MuckRock.com, and it’s also reproduced here:

 To Whom It May Concern: